ofevie/Getting-and-Cleaning-Data-Course-Project/README.md

 (The original data clearly violated the 3rd characteristic: we needed to use several files to construct a complete dataset/observational unit.)

 In the case of *meandata* the key part is to answer: **'what is a variable?'**.
-As I see it, the variables are only 10:
+As I see it, the variables are only 13:

-- 5 fixed variables
+- 4 fixed variables
-- 5 observational variables
+- 9 observational or measured variables

 Fixed variables describe the experimental design and are known in advance.
 They somewhat parameterize the results displayed on the measured variables.